sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 These lists are a way of realizing, "Hey, I write wordy phrases like this all the time!".
 Use the lists to learn the general ways one ends up with low information-density writing.
 You can then identify similar phrases in your writing.
-Often, eliminating them isn't very challenging, but noticing them is (at first).
+Often, eliminating them is relatively easy, but noticing them is (at first).

 Conciseness can be viewed in a broader sense.
 For example, you should structure your paragraphs such that you aren't repeating information.